 - Transfer back to the stove and stir in the cream.

-- Serve with grilled cheese sandwhich or croutons.
+- Serve with a grilled cheese sandwich or croutons.